flea2003/TrackAnomalyDetection/README.md

 When successful, the message `{"id" : "ship-details"}` will be printed in the terminal.
 In addition, there will be a supervisor named `ship-details` added to the [Supervisors tab of the web console](http://localhost:8888/unified-console.html#supervisors).

+Also, the consumed data is deeply stored (stored on the disk) every hour with the current configuration, so if a crash happens, at most one hour of ship data will be lost from the database.

+It is worth noting that Druid reads the data from the topic by considering its offset.
+In other words, if the topic is deleted and the details are re-written from the offset `0`, Druid will simply overwrite the processed ship details.

 ### 5. Start Kafka server

 Run the commands: